MorganResearchLab/scarecrow/docs/toolkit_reap.md

 ## scarecrow reap
 The `reap` tool extracts a specified target sequence (e.g. cDNA on read 1 positions 1-64) and its associated quality values, together with cell barcodes and optionally the unique molecular index (UMI).
 The sequence data can be output to either an interleaved FASTQ file with `--out_fastq` or a SAM file with `--out_sam` (default), with the prefix `--out <prefix>`.
 If writing to SAM then the input FASTQ data should be trimmed beforehand to remove any adapter sequences.
 If output as a FASTQ file, a JSON file is also generated which contains the commandline parameters required to process the file with the kallisto-bustools workflow (kb count).

 There are options to set `jitter`, which is the flanking distance to extend the barcode search from the start and end positions of the barcode peaks; `mismatch`, which is the maximum number of mismatches between an expected and observed barcode sequence.
 If `jitter` extends beyond the start of the sequence, for example if the barcode starts at position 1, then it will clip *n* end bases and insert *n* x `N` start bases when checking negative positions.
 The `N` bases count towards mismatches.
+Any barcodes starting with a negative position will have Phred quality scores of 0 (!) assigned to bases in the matching barcode that are not present in the original sequence.

 The `base_quality` setting will mask bases as `N` if their Phred quality score is below the specified number, this is performed before barcode matching and can significantly reduce the number of matched barcodes if set too high.
 Where a barcode match is not identified the barcode is recorded as `NNNNNNN`.
 An additional flag, `--sift` can be used to skip writing any reads that have invalid barcodes (i.e. any corrected barcode containing an `N`).

 Files containing barcode mismatch counts (`_mismatch_stats.csv`) and start positions (`_position_stats.csv`) counts are also generated.